-Some of the nation’s best teachers say becoming a teacher was more like answering a calling than making a choice.
+Some of the nation’s most effective teachers say becoming a teacher was more like answering a calling than making a choice.
 Others are transparent about the doubts they experienced before enrolling in a teacher certification program.
 Whether you’ve always been aware of what it takes to be a teacher or you’re still pondering the question: “Should I become a teacher?” this article is for you.
-In it, we’ll discuss the qualities of a good teacher and how to be a great teacher should you decide to leap into the sometimes turbulent waters of education.
+In it, we’ll discuss the good teacher attributes you will need to be a great teacher should you decide to leap into the sometimes turbulent waters of education.

 Should I Become a Teacher?

 If you’re asking yourself this question, then we have great news for you.
-You’re already demonstrating one of the important qualities of a good teacher—that is, interest in the teaching profession.
-Historically, the field of education has had its struggles when it comes to attracting good candidates to the teaching profession.
+You’re already demonstrating one of the most important teaching skills—that is, interest in the teaching profession.
+Historically, the field of education has had its struggles when it comes to attracting good candidates with effective teaching skills to the teaching profession.
 Many would-be teachers end up opting for jobs with less responsibility and higher pay (think STEM fields).
 According to the National Center for Education Statistics (NCES), the number of bachelor’s degrees conferred in education has decreased by over 53% since 1970 (NCES, 2020).

 Average teacher pay has increased somewhat over the years.
 The Bureau of Labor Statistics (BLS) reports the current median annual wage for different types of teachers to be as follows: